TritonDataCenter/sdc-cloudapi/docs/index.md

 ## GetMachine (GET /:login/machines/:id)

-Gets the details for an individual machine.
+Gets the details for an individual instance.

 ### Inputs